Skip to main content

 Neurological disorders are another major consequence of chronic alcohol use.
 Prolonged exposure to ethanol can result in cognitive decline, memory loss, and neurological conditions such as Wernicke-Korsakoff syndrome, a severe disorder caused by thiamine deficiency.
 Peripheral neuropathy, characterized by nerve damage and chronic pain, is also common among individuals with long-term alcohol abuse.

 Mental health is another area where chronic alcohol use has significant effects.
 Alcohol dependence, commonly known as alcoholism, is a major public health issue.
 It is characterized by a strong craving for alcohol, loss of control over drinking, physical dependence, and tolerance.
 Alcohol dependence can lead to a range of psychological disorders, including depression, anxiety, and an increased risk of suicide.
-Additionally, relapse is a persistent challenge in alcohol dependence.
+Additionally, relapse is a common challenge in alcohol dependence.
 Even after treatment, many individuals struggle with maintaining sobriety due to the physiological and psychological cravings associated with long-term alcohol use.
 Nurses can play a vital role in relapse prevention by connecting patients to support groups, counseling services, and medication-assisted treatment programs to improve long-term recovery outcomes.

 What to Know About ETOH as a Nurse

-When dealing with acute alcohol intoxication, nurses must prioritize airway management and ensure the patient's safety.
+When dealing with acute alcohol intoxication, nurses must focus on airway management and ensure the patient's safety.
 Monitoring vital signs, administering intravenous fluids, and preventing aspiration are key components of care.
 In cases of alcohol poisoning, nurses may need to collaborate with other healthcare providers to initiate more advanced interventions, such as gastric lavage or the administration of activated charcoal.

 What is Blood Alcohol Content (BAC)?